patiphanz/Node-js/README.md

 ## User Section

-This is the homepage for users after they login
+This is the homepage for users after they login.
 ![homepage](./doc/user/1home.png)

 In article page if this topic is your own, you can edit or delete it.